 LCA is an iterative methodology, where you refine things as you go along.
 For instance, the first round of analysis may tell you that you need more data.
 Or the results of the assessment or your interpretation may nudge you to revise your goal and scope.
-In this sense, every LCA you do not only gives you valuable advice to make changes in your business, it also tells you how to best plan your next LCA to learn even more.
+In this sense, every LCA you do not only gives you valuable advice to make changes in your business but also tells you how to best plan your next LCA to learn even more.

 Step 1.
-LCA goal & scope definition
+LCA goal and scope definition

 The goal and scope describe the most important choices, which are often subjective.
 For instance, the reason for executing the LCA, a precise definition of the product and its life cycle and a description of the system boundaries.